UiharuKazari2008/lizumi-sxm-rest-hander/README.md

 * macOS or Linux (UIs are macOS Only at this time and will be moved completely to REST and an Android App very soon)
 * Satellite Radio or Dedicated Android Device / Emulator via USB (Automatic Wireless is soon, At this time you have to set up Wireless ADB)
   * Very little testing has been done with an emulator and I can not really give to many promises
-* Valid SiriusXM Login and Subscription
+* Valid SiriusXM Login and Subscription (1 streaming account per android device)
 * Storage for extracted recording
 * ffmpeg
 * adb